Cell Modules for Type $A$ Webs: The Category of Type Webs

-The computation of the clasps for $A_n$ webs hinge on the calculation of so-called intersection forms. \begin{definition} If $\lambda \in \Lambda$ and $a$ a fundamental dominant weight, let $\Omega(a)$ be the set of weights appearing in the representation $V_a$.
+The computation of the clasps for $A_n$ webs hinges on the calculation of so-called intersection forms. \begin{definition} Let $\lambda \in \Lambda$ and suppose that $a$ is a fundamental dominant weight.
+Let $\Omega(a)$ be the set of weights appearing in the representation $V_a$.
 Then the intersection form $\kappa_\lambda^{\lambda+ \mu}$ for $\mu \in \Omega(a)$ is the coefficient of the identity diagram in

 Note this is a morphism from an object of weight $\lambda + \mu$ to itself and so the intersection form is only defined when $\lambda + \mu$ is dominant. \end{definition} In~\cite{elias_2015} these constants are denoted by $\kappa_{\lambda,\mu}$. \begin{remark} Note that the intersection form $\kappa_\lambda^{\lambda+\mu}$ requires us to know the clasp on $\lambda$ to calculate.
 However, in~\cite{elias_2015}, the clasp on $\lambda$ is given in terms of intersection forms, much like the form found for generalised Jones-Wenzl elements in~\cite{martin_spencer_2021}.